American Style Swing (East Coast Swing)

 Someone quite accomplished at dancing the American Style/East Coast Swing will mix all the different types of step rhythms listed above into the patterns.
 This makes for very interesting and extremely varied musical interpretations.

 Rotating is also important to this dance.
-It should rotate almost constantly, changing from clock-wise to counter clock-wise and suspending the turning only occasionally, usually as "stops" for musical accents.
+It should rotate almost constantly, changing from clock-wise to counter clock-wise and suspending the turning only occasionally, usually as “breaks” or stops for musical accents.

 The American Style Swing is sometimes criticized for its lack of specific character but ironically that is one of its main strengths.
 It is not tied or greatly associated with any specific era and it can be danced to a wide range of music styles and tempos.
 The popularity of the Swing stems largely from this very pliable nature.
-Its multiple rhythms and styling make it hugely adaptable to many new music styles that evolve.
+Its multiple rhythms and styling make it hugely adaptable to many new music styles that evolve and developing one’s own personal style.

 Swing songs and artists include: